-Modula-3 Introduction and Resources
+Modula-3 Introduction and Tutorials

 Modula-3 is a programming language designed to be a successor to Modula-2.
 It was developed in the late 1980s, and took inspiration from (and tried to correct perceived problems with) Pascal and Algol.

 The design of Modula-3 sought to include modern "high-level" language features such as multi-threading, exception handling, and automated garbage collection, while retaining enough power and safety to be useful as a systems programming language.

 Modula-3 was widely influential among computer science academics, but never achieved widespread practical use.
 The most important contribution that Modula-3 made to the field of computer programming is the influence it had on the development of other languages: the designers of Java and Python both explicitly borrowed Modula-3.

 There are plenty of old languages that still get a relatively large amount of use.
 Modula-3 is not one of them.
 Interest in Modula-3 seems to have peaked around the turn of the 21st century, and most of the online resources for the language have disappeared.
 We've found the best of the ones that are still online.

 If you need to learn the language, these tutorials are the best place to start.
 Most of them were originally written during Modula-3's heyday in the 1990s.

 - A Modula-3 Tutorial provides a "whilrlwind tour" of the language.